computeronix/docker-gunbot/README.md

 ## Need Help or Have Feedback with Gunbot Docker

+ - Join the Telegram Community, ask your reseller for access.
-Submit issues/feedback/feature requests at the linked GitHub site
+ - Submit issues/feedback/feature requests at the linked GitHub site.